My String Wreath Project...and "Clean" Printing

-I thought I'd spend a little time talking about each of the projects for my Gel Printed Christmas workshop, available for purchase through December 25th.
+I thought I'd spend a little time talking about each of the projects for my workshop, Gel Printed Christmas, available for purchase through December 25th.

-There are three unique projects in this self-paced, online workshop and the first one I want to highlight is my "String Wreaths".
+There are three unique projects in this self-paced, online workshop and the first one I want to highlight is my "String Wreath".

 This project uses yarn, thread, and string to create layered Christmas wreath prints.
 I put my wreaths on gift bags in the video, but you could print the wreaths on cards, or create them for wrapping paper.

-While I love sharing ways to work with found textures, I tend to think the registration method demonstrated to line up multiple layers may be the most important part of the lesson.
+While I love sharing ways to work with found textures, I think the registration method demonstrated to line up multiple layers may be the most important part of the lesson.

 Here's the thing.
 I fully believe the messy, experimental, playful side of gel printing is very important.
-It's a helpful part of my process too.
-BUT, I don't think it's the only way to gel print.
+More often than not, I'm not thinking about registration, or what I'm going to do with my prints.
+I do a lot experimenting with colors and textures, which isn't very neat and tidy.
+It's all a part of my process.
+But, I don't think it's the ONLY way to use a gel plate.

 I am also a big believer in the thoughtful, slow, planned side of gel printing.
 Spending time in the playful, messy stage, working on techniques or ideas is important for figuring out how I can execute the clean prints I envision.